LearnersGuild/sample-challenge-apprenticeship/README.md

 Users can:
 - [ ] __10:__ See their username and email
 - [ ] __30:__ Edit their username and email using AJAX.
 Updating their profile should NOT require a page refresh.

-Files to modify:
-- `src/routes/users.js`
-- `src/views/users/profile.ejs`
-- `public/script.js`
+Submitting the form on `/users/<USER ID>/edit` page asynchronously updates the profile information.
+The user remains on the edit page `/users/<USER ID>/edit`.